Publications

 Summary

 Multifunction phased array radars (MPARs) of the future that may replace the current terminal wind-shear detection systems will need to meet the Federal Aviation Administration's (FAA) detection requirements.
-Detection performance issues related to on-airport siting of MPAR, its broader antenna beamwidth relative to the TDWR, and the change in operational frequency from C band to S band are analyzed.
-Results from the 2012 MPAR Wind-Shear Experiment (WSE) are presented, with microburst and gust-front detection statistics for the Oklahoma City TDWR and the National Weather Radar Testbed (NWRT) phased array radar, which are located 6 km apart.
+Detection performance issues related to on-airport siting of MPAR, its broader antenna beamwidth relative to the Terminal Doppler Weather Radar (TDWR), and the change in operational frequency from C band to S band are analyzed.
+Results from the 2012 MPAR Wind-Shear Experiment are presented, with microburst and gust-front detection statistics for the Oklahoma City TDWR and the National Weather Radar Testbed (NWRT) phased array radar, which are located 6 km apart.
 The NWRT has sensitivity and beamwidth similar to a conceptual terminal MPAR (TMPAR), which is a scaled-down version of a full-size MPAR.
-The microburst results show both the TDWR probability of detection (POD) and the estimated NWRT POD exceeding the 90% requirement.
+The micro-burst results show both the TDWR probability of detec-tion (POD) and the estimated NWRT POD exceeding the 90% requirement.
 For gust fronts, however, the overall estimated NWRT POD was more than 10% lower than the TDWR POD.
-NWRT data is also used to demonstrate that rapid-scan phased array radar has the potential to enhance microburst prediction capability.
+NWRT data are also used to demonstrate that rapid-scan phased array radar has the potential to enhance microburst prediction capability.

 READ LESS